Ganapathi-devop/intershiptask/README.md

 # intershiptask

 ## Auto Loading
-this is a function that allow us to include all the class we created at a single function and help us to call whenever its needed.
+This is a function that allow us to include all the class we created at a single function and help us to call whenever its needed.
 By using this we can just call the file which has the autoload function to the file which need any class

 example:-